iluwatar/java-design-patterns/iterator/README.md

 ## Explanation

-Real world example
+Real-world example

 > Treasure chest contains a set of magical items.
 There multiple types of items such as rings,
-> potions and weapons.
+> potions, and weapons.
 The items can be browsed by type using an iterator the treasure chest
 > provides.

 In plain words